ryan-mcclue/unsw/comp4920/ass2.md

 This approach assumes that statistical patterns can reveal associations that influence decisions.
 These models offer different lenses to interpret the extent to which an ADM system is acheiving FAT.

-In the context of a statistical model, an ADM system is fair if the proportion of positive to negative decisions are the same for all demographics.
+In the context of a statistical model of explanation, an ADM system is fair if the proportion of positive to negative decisions are the same for all demographics.
-This statistical correlation can reveal biases in the system to rectify and promote fairness.
+This statistical correlation can reveal biases in the system that need to be rectified to promote fairness.
+---
+However, a purely statistical approach may not fully capture the underlying reasons for these disparities or provide clear guidance on how to address them.

 A causal model of explanation considers fairness to be if a decision applies equally across different demographics.
-Causal allows to answer
+Beyond just identifying a correlation as a statistical model enables, causality provides a means to articulate the reasons for these relationships.
+By understanding the causal mechanisms at play, targeted interventions can be developed to promote fairness.
+---
+Causal models offer a more nuanced and actionable approach to achieving fairness in ADM systems.

+Utilising a statistical model of explanation, transparency is the ability to understand which input features most influenced the decision that was made.

+Considering a causal model of explanation, an ADM system is transparent if it's possible to trace the logical steps that were made in order to reach a decision.

+A universal view of accountability is if an ADM system can assign responsibility to a decision.
+Specifically, this means the system makes it clear as to what actions can be taken to change the decision that was made.
+Combining both causal and statistical methods, probabilistic counterfactuals offer a powerful framework for accountability.

+In conclusion, by exploring causal and statistical accounts of explanation, ADM systems powered by AI can work towards acheiving FAT.
+However, computational models of human decision making will never be perfect due to the innate complexities of human nature.
+As a result, to fully acheive FAT, human involvement is required.
+# ACTUAL END

 What to extract data and turn it into actionable insight to make decisions to improve areas in life.